Emma Ray McKay

-Emma Ray Riggs McKay (June 23, 1877 – November 14, 1970) was a humanitarian, music patron, and the wife of David O. McKay, president of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1951 to 1970, with whom she traveled the world engaged in charitable and religious work.
+Emma Ray Riggs McKay (June 23, 1877 – November 14, 1970) was a humanitarian, music patron, and the wife of David O. McKay, who served as president of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1951 to 1970, with whom she traveled the world engaged in charitable and religious work.

 Education

 Known as "Ray" throughout her life, McKay was born Emma Ray Riggs in Salt Lake City, Utah Territory.
 She attended the Cincinnati Conservatory of Music to study piano performance.
 After returning to Utah, she was one of six students to be awarded degrees from the University of Utah in 1898 where she had attended the Department of Music.
-Both her parents, Emma Louise Robbins and Obadiah H. Riggs, taught at the University.
+Both her parents, Emma Louise Robbins and Obadiah H. Riggs, taught at the university.

-Marriage and Family Life
+Marriage and family

 While teaching at Madison Elementary School in Ogden, Utah, David O. McKay proposed marriage to her.
-They were married on January 2, 1901 in Salt Lake City and had seven children together, one of whom died in infancy.
-As David O. McKay served as the mission president for European Great Britain, she was set apart as a mission president's wife from November 3, 1922 to December 20, 1924.
-She traveled with and supported David O. McKay as he served as President of the Church of Jesus Christ of Latter-day Saints.
+They were married on January 2, 1901, in Salt Lake City and had seven children together, one of whom died in infancy.
+She was set apart and served with her husband while he was president of the church's European Great Britain Mission from November 3, 1922, to December 20, 1924.
+She traveled with and supported her husband while he served as president of the LDS Church.
 On November 14, 1970, Emma McKay died.

 The McKay Music Library at the University of Utah is named in her honor.